insujang/Kiko-plus/_posts/2021-01-15-macos-configs-part-2---iterm2.md

 $ brew install --cask font-fira-code
 ```

-To enable it in iTerm2, select it in Profiles and be sure to check the "Ligatures" option:
+To enable it in iTerm2, select it in Profiles and be sure to check the "Use ligatures" option:

 ![iTerm2 Enable Fira Code Font](/assets/images/iterm2-enable-fira-code.png){: .center-image}